mohamedyd/awesome_resources/general-repos-tools.md

 * [Semantic Scholar](https://lnkd.in/dKkGMeXw) Finding & Synthesizing Literature.
 Get access to 200 million research papers, discover links between topics, get recommendations based on recent searches and generate summaries.

 * [layoff-runbook](https://github.com/derwiki/layoff-runbook): Being laid off can be overwhelming and it's easy to miss important tasks.
 This runbook will help make sure you stay on track.

+* [awesome-ds-setting](https://github.com/RamiKrispin/awesome-ds-setting): The author documents default data science settings and tools he typically used.
+That includes installing programming languages such as R, Julia, and Python and their supporting IDEs RStudio and VScode.
+In addition, set the terminal, git, and install supporting tools such as iTerm2, oh-my-zsh, Docker, etc.